mojotech/pullr/README.md

 #### License

-stickyMojo is Copyright © 2013 MojoTech, LLC.
+Pullr is Copyright © 2013 MojoTech, LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.